philharmonic/philharmonic/HACKING.md

 Profiling
 ---------
-Inside IPython run:
+From the terminal run:

     ipython -- simulate.py profile --conf=philharmonic.settings.bcf -l 20

 where `conf` is the configuration you would like to analyse.

-Alternatively, run:
+Alternatively open an IPython prompt and run:

     from philharmonic.profiler import profile_run
     %prun profile_run()